 - The School District is financially stable.
-The School District's operating millage for fiscal year 2019 was 16.716 mills, which produced over \$501,000 per mill.
-The School District will construct additional facilities to accommodate the growth at various schools as needed.
-The School District plans to fund additional capital outlays, in part, with the one percent local sales tax revenue and state capital outlay grants. - The economy has continued to grow from the prior year.
-Both property taxes and operating revenues from the State of Georgia increased about 4% from the prior year while revenues from Federal sources increased about 10%.
-The general fund had an unassigned fund balance of \$4.2 million at June 30, 2019, which is an increase of about \$449,000 from the prior year.
-The Board anticipates significant financial challenges going forward due to expected continued higher health insurance and benefit costs for employees.
-In spite of these challenges, the School District will continue to be a good steward of tax dollars while providing a quality educational opportunity. - In December 2019, a strain of coronavirus (COVID-19) began to spread worldwide, resulting in a severe impact to the United States economy in March 2020.
-The spread of COVID-19 has had a negative impact on virtually all businesses and individuals which comprise the tax base of all levels of government.
-The extent of this impact is uncertain but is expected to have negative results on financial operations, however the impact cannot be reasonably estimated at this time
+The School District's operating millage for fiscal year 2020 was 17.077 mills, which produced about \$510,000 per mill.
+The School District completed construction of a new high school during fiscal year 2020.
+If needed, the School District plans to fund additional capital outlays, in part, with the one percent local sales tax revenue and state capital outlay grants. - The economy has continued to grow from the prior year.
+Both property taxes and operating revenues from the State of Georgia increased about 7.3% and 6.7%, respectively from the prior year while revenues from Federal sources increased almost 7.2%.
+The general fund had an unassigned fund balance of \$1.8 million at June 30, 2020, which is a decrease of about \$2.4 million from the prior year.
+The decrease is primarily associated with the general fund providing supplemental funding for construction of the new high school during fiscal year 2020. - The Board anticipates significant financial challenges going forward due to expected continued higher health insurance and benefit costs for employees.
+The School District incurred additional expenses during the 2019-2020 school year to keep the students and staff safe as a result of the COVID-19 pandemic.
+We are uncertain of the additional costs the School District may incur in order to provide both "virtual" and "in school" educational services during the school year 2020-2021.
+In spite of these challenges, the School District will continue to be a good steward of tax dollars while providing a quality educational opportunity.